Fertility factor (demography): Female labor force participation

 Increased participation of women in the workforce is associated with decreased fertility.
 A multi-country panel study found this effect to be strongest among women aged 20–39, with a less strong but persistent effect among older women as well.
 International United Nations data suggests that women who work because of economic necessity have higher fertility than those who work because they want to do so.

 However, for countries in the OECD area, increased female labor participation has been associated with increased fertility.

 Causality analyses indicate that fertility rate influences female labor participation, not the other way around.

 Women who work in nurturing professions such as teaching and health generally have children at an earlier age.
 It is theorized that women often self-select themselves into jobs with a favorable work–life balance in order to pursue both motherhood and employment.

+Pensions

+Some pension systems can decrease the incentive to have children, in effect insuring individuals against voluntary childlessness.
+In countries without pensions children can form an old-age-security.